teagancochran-notes/shadows-of-boston/docs/Characters/NPCs/Melissa Bourke.md

 # Notes
 - Ex-military
 - Only recently joined the Regatta
-- Previously volunteered at the [Homeless Shelter](../../Places/Boston/Homeless%20Shelter.md#)
+- Previously volunteered at the [[../../Places/Boston/Homeless Shelter|Homeless Shelter]]
 # Appearances/Mentions